 As detailed in a recent Daily News cover story, our firm is leading the fight in litigation over systemic sexual abuse at women’s jails and prisons across New York.
-We’re representing a growing number of former female inmates who were abused at state and federal facilities – including MCC New York – and are helping victims explore their rights and legal options under the newly enacted NY Adult Survivors Act, which gives sexual assault survivors a temporary 1-year window to file lawsuits.
+We’re representing a growing number of former female inmates who were abused at state and federal facilities.

-If you or someone you love were sexually abused while incarcerated at MCC New York, we want to help.
+If you or someone you love were sexually abused while incarcerated at MCC New York within the last two years, we want to help.
 Call (800) 315-3806 or contact us online for a FREE consultation.